No! Glancing through your competitor’s online website and social media posts doesn’t count as competitive analysis.

 Why Should You Conduct a Competitor Analysis?

 This helps you to identify your potential customers and target them better.
-The valuable insights into how your competitors have priced their products and services lets you have a reference in hand.
+Your valuable insights into how your competitors have priced their products and services give you a reference.

 Collect competitive information for that winning edge.
 Spot opportunities to improve your strategy with the right questions.
 Competitor Analysis Questionnaire Template